RodriMenendez/RodriMenendez.github.io/hospital_distribution.md

 ### Results
 <img src='images/final_hospital_placement.png'>
 <em>The image shows the initial and final positions of the hospitals.
-The red circles are used to calculate coverage, the number of people inside the radius of at least one hospital divided by the total number of people</em>
+The red circles are used to calculate coverage, the number of people inside the radius of at least one hospital divided by the total number of people</em>\
 \
 **coverage** is defined as the number of people inside the radius of at least one hospital divided by the total number of people.
-With our method, using 7 hospitals results in an coverage of 64%.
+With our method, using 7 hospitals results in a coverage of 64%.\
 \
 We compare this to the coverage obtained by the top 7 hospitals in the LA county, which only has an coverage of 41%
 <img src='images/top_hospitals_placement.png'>